-- Sonia Peron, as Chairperson, elected from the slate submitted by a group of minority institutional Shareholders holding approximately 5.2% of the share capital as at the date of submission of the slate, and voted by 10.455% of the votes cast at the Shareholders' Meeting; - Alessandro Musaio and Francesca di Donato as Statutory Auditors, elected from the slate submitted by the majority Shareholders Larama98 S.p.A., Maria Laura Garofalo and An.Rama S.p.A., who, at the date of submission of the slate, held approximately 64.3% of the share capital and were voted by 89.458% of the votes cast at the Shareholders' Meeting;

-Andrea Bonelli and Marco Salvatore, as Alternate Auditors, elected from the Majority and Minority Slates respectively.
+- Sonia Peron, as Chairperson, elected from the slate submitted by a group of minority institutional Shareholders holding approximately 5.2% of the share capital as at the date of submission of the slate, and voted by 10.455% of the votes cast at the Shareholders' Meeting; - Alessandro Musaio and Francesca di Donato as Statutory Auditors, elected from the slate submitted by the majority Shareholders Larama98 S.p.A., Maria Laura Garofalo and An.Rama S.p.A., who, at the date of submission of the slate, held approximately 64.3% of the share capital and were voted by 89.458% of the votes cast at the Shareholders' Meeting; - Andrea Bonelli and Marco Salvatore, as Alternate Auditors, elected from the Majority and Minority Slates respectively.

-The Chairperson of the Board of Statutory Auditors, Sonia Peron, and the Statutory Auditors Alessandro Musaio and Francesca di Donato, declared that they comply with the independence requirements set out in Article 148, paragraph 3 of the CFA and in the Corporate Governance Code.
+The Chairperson of the Board of Statutory Auditors, Sonia Peron, and the Statutory Auditors Alessandro Musaio and Francesca di Donato, declared that they comply with the independence requirements set out in Article 148, paragraph 3 of the CFA and in the Corporate Governance Code, the requirements of professionalism and good standing pursuant to Article 148, paragraph 4, of the CFA and Ministry of Justice Decree No. 162 of March, 30 2000, and those relating to the cumulative number of appointments permitted pursuant to Article 148-bis of the CFA and Article 144-terdecies of the Consob Issuers' Regulation.
+The Board of Statutory Auditors, which met on April 30, 2021 following the Shareholders' Meeting, positively assessed the existence of the independence required for each member of the Board of

-The Board of Statutory Auditors, which met on April 30, 2021 following the Shareholders' Meeting, positively assessed the existence of the independence required for each member of the Board of Statutory Auditors provided for by law and by the Corporate Governance Code.
+Statutory Auditors provided for by law and by the Corporate Governance Code.
 The composition of the Board of Statutory Auditors complies with current legislation regarding gender balance.

 The Board of Statutory Auditors - as part of the self-assessment process for the year - verified the independence requirements for Statutory Auditors pursuant to Article 148, paragraph 3 of the CFA and of the Corporate Governance Code, as well as the adequate provision of time for each Auditor to carry out his/her duties.
-Specifically, on March 1, 2022 and most recently on March 1, 2023, the Board of Statutory Auditors verified the independence requirements of its members.
-All Statutory Auditors in office at the end of the year and at the Report Date meet the independence requirements pursuant to Article 148, paragraph 3 of the CFA and Recommendation No. 9 of the Corporate Governance Code4.
-The result of these reviews was forwarded to the Board of Directors, which acknowledged the findings at its meeting on March 16, 2023.
+Specifically, on March 1, 2022, March 1, 2023 and most recently on March 1, 2024, the Board of Statutory Auditors verified the independence requirements of its members.
+All Statutory Auditors in office at the end of the year and at the Report Date meet the independence requirements pursuant to Article 148, paragraph 3 of the CFA and Recommendation No. 9 of the Corporate Governance Code5.
+The result of these reviews was forwarded to the Board of Directors, which acknowledged the findings at its meeting on March 7, 2024.